corentin-regent/ansible-snapshot-testing/README.md

 your CI/CD pipelines.

-Additionally, for better performance, one may look into caching the results of the tests of the hosts for which no variable nor parent group was altered.
+Additionally, for better performance, one may look into caching the results of the tests of the hosts for which no variable nor parent group was altered since the latest run.